The Netherlands and Belgium join the international investigation into crimes against the Yazidis in Syria and Iraq - ExBulletin

 The Netherlands and Belgium join the international investigation into crimes against the Yazidis in Syria and Iraq

-THE HAGUE, Netherlands — The Netherlands and Belgium have joined an international investigation into atrocities committed against the Yazidi minority in Syria and Iraq, the European Union’s judicial cooperation agency said on Monday.
+THE HAGUE, Netherlands (AP) The Netherlands and Belgium have joined an international investigation into atrocities committed against the Yazidi minority in Syria and Iraq, the European Union’s judicial cooperation agency said Monday.

-The Joint Investigation Team was established by France and Sweden in October 2021 and supported by The Hague-based Eurojust to identify and prosecute foreign extremists who targeted Yazidis during the armed conflict in Syria and Iraq.
+The Joint Investigation Team was established by France and Sweden in October 2021 and was supported by Eurojust based in The Hague to identify and prosecute foreign extremists who targeting the Yazidis during the armed conflict in Syria and Iraq.

 Eurojust said the teamwork has already borne fruit, including in France, where a Yazidi victim of a French jihadist couple was identified.
 This led to the addition of charges of genocide and crimes against humanity to an existing case.